NicolaLovo/GoogleCloudNotes/ch5-networking-services/ch5.11-network-address-translation.md

 - Dynamic NAT: 1 private IP to 1 public IP in a pool of public addresses
   - used when multiple internal hosts share few public IPs -> the public IPs are assigned dynamically
   - if there are no public IPs available, connection from private IPs is refused until a public IP is available
-- Port Address Translation (PAT) or NAT overload: multiple private IPs to 1 public IP (many-to-one architecture)
+- Port Address Translation (PAT) or NAT overload: multiple private IPs are translated to 1 public IP (many-to-one architecture).
+Uses port numbers to distinguish between connections.
   - used in home routers
   - used in Google Cloud NAT